pre-vert/Borrowable-limit-order-book/SPEC.md

 Tasks:

 - sanity checks
-- scan available orders to reposition debt at least equal to quantity to be removed
+- calls \_displaceAssets(): scan available orders to reposition debt at least equal to quantity to be removed
-  - find available orders: findNewPosition()
-  - relocate debt from removed order to available orders: reposition()
-  - update repositioned quantity
-  - stop when repositioned quantity >= quantity to be removed
 - transfer tokens to the remover (full or partial)
 - update orders, users (borrowFromIds) and borrowable list (delete removed order)
 - emit event